Isahsguario/Isahsguario/README.md

 - Teixeira Soares-PR
 - Colégio Sesi
-- sou feliz 😄 hehehe
+- sou feliz 😄 brinks hehehe

 <!--
 **Isahsguario/Isahsguario** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.